mariohd/jquery.easyTable/README.md

         │   └── indexes
         └── removeAllRows
 ```
+Those with { paramenterName } are optional to the action.

 How to Apply the plugin?
 ================

-Just import the JS file like any other else!
+Import the JS file like any other else!
 Just remember to put easyTable import after JQuery import ;)

 ```html